OrionRoven/APCS/cobo/101_celeb/README.md

 * TODO:
-  ~~1) Write up the behavior for the Celebrity class~~
-  2) Implement basic functionality of the CelebrityGame class
+  ~~1) Write up the behavior for the Celebrity class~~ ~~2) Implement basic functionality of the CelebrityGame class~~
-  3) Write GUI related methods
+  3) Make celebrity subclasses and implement them
   4) Open-ended activity
-  5) Make celebrity subclasses and implement them
-  6) Modify celebrity game to incorporate GUI
+  5) Write GUI related methods